proplot-dev/proplot/HOWTOCONTRIBUTE.rst

       base: master

 Note that you can create the Pull Request while you're working on this.
-The PR will update as you add more commits. ``proplot`` developers and contributors can then review your code and offer suggestions.
+The PR will update as you add more commits.
+ProPlot developers and contributors can then review your code and offer suggestions.

 Release procedure
 =================

-``proplot`` follows semantic versioning, e.g., v1.0.0.
+ProPlot follows semantic versioning, e.g., v1.0.0.
 A major version causes incompatible API changes, a minor version adds functionality, and a patch covers bug fixes.

 #.
 Create a new branch ``release-vX.x.x`` with the version for the release.